-Limestone was encountered in the borings.
+Limestone seams were encountered in the borings.
 Karst features are formed in limestone, dolomite, or gypsum by dissolution.
-A geophysical study of the site may indicate the presence and potential impact of Karst features, caves, or significant cavities on the building performance and construction delays.
-The thickness of the clay layers may vary across the site.
-Geophysical study is not within the scope of this investigation.
-Aerial, topographic, and geologic maps are presented in the Illustration section of this report.
+A geophysical study of the site would indicate the presence and potential impact of Karst features, caves, or significant cavities on the building performance and construction delays.
+Fault zone de-lineation or geophysical studies are not within the scope of this investigation.